The Student Study Abroad Advisory Board reminds all participants that while you are abroad you are representing Haverford College.

 Your actions reflect on us and affect our ability to continue to offer these programs.
 As tuition-paying students, Haverford expects you will uphold the same community standards of the program in which you are enrolled as well as those of the Haverford Community.

-Sophomores, juniors, and seniors are eligible to study abroad.
-Second-semester freshmen may petition to do so.
+Most students study abroad in their junior year.
+Sophomores may petition to study abroad in the second semester of their sophomore year.
 Those planning to go on Deans' Leave should apply the semester they are on campus and must attend the Mandatory Meetings and Orientation Session.
 You may apply to go on Bryn Mawr College, Swarthmore College, or the University of Pennsylvania study abroad programs only if it is also on Haverford's list of approved programs.

 Requirements for Study Abroad